 With the high volume of ongoing organizing, AWF Union Podcast welcomed NewsGuild-CWA President Jon Schleuss to the show to discuss their ongoing efforts throughout the country, especially in New York City.
 Continue reading

 Communications workers have been seeing their work head overseas for decades.
 According to some in the industry, lawmakers are finally catching on and looking for ways to punish companies who move operations overseas.

-Communications Workers of America District 4 Administrative Director Frank Mathews discussed what he expects from the incoming Biden administration, how CWA members are faring in California and more on America’s Work Force Union Podcast.
+One such industry professional is Communications Workers of America District 4 Director Frank Mathews.
+Mathews discussed protecting call center jobs, voting rights, the filibuster and more when he appeared on America’s Work Force Union Podcast.
 Continue reading